envomp/2020-automated-testing-project/README.md

 Prerequisites:
 - docker-compose
-- OWM API key

 Make sure you have `files` directory with `input.txt` inside of it present on the same level as the `docker-compose.yml` file

-Then rename `..env` file to `.env` file and put your OWM API key inside of it
+Or rename `..env` file to `.env` file and put your desired path in there

 And finally run `docker-compose run weather_app`

 ## Locally

+Prerequisites:
+- Java

 First create jar